Xe/creators-code/README.md

 less familiar with them.
 Compassion for others' hardships, even the ones we cannot as easily comprehend.

-I am basing this not on any world religion, but on a core I feel is condicuve to human interrelation as adults who just want to create software.
+I am basing this not on any world religion, but on a core I feel is conducive to human interrelation as adults who just want to create software.
 This mainly started as a reaction to seeing so many other projects adopt codes of conduct that enables busybodies to override decision-making processes in open